 CM: Mariano Gonzalvo (Spain)

-Gozalvo was a member of Barcelona's team in the 1950's, in an era before the emerge Alfred Di Stefano's Real Madrid.
+Gozalvo was a member of Barcelona's team in the 1950's, in an era before the emerge of Alfred Di Stefano's Real Madrid.
 He won 5 league titles.
 For the national team, he was capped 16 times.

 CM: Gerald Lopez (Spain)